firdavsxon/FaceDetection/README.md

 # FaceDetection
-Program to detecting faces in images.
+Program for detecting faces in images.
+Can be used to find in image wuth one person or in images with group of people.

 Used [OpenCV](https://opencv.org/ "OpenCV for Python") package.